rexhanh/SVD_FaceRecog/README.md

 ## Enviroment

+We used jupyter notebook, you can run it locally or on google collab.

 ### Method 1

-I used conda to manage the python environment.
+Run it locally, I used conda to manage the python environment.

 ```
 conda create --name face python sklearn numpy matplotlib jupyter